justinklemm/crisp-persona/README.md

 ## Changelog

+#### 1.0.6 (09/30/2013)
+* Fix so that post summaries are shown when that setting is enabled
+* Trimmed font usage and CSS code for speed improvements
+* Tweaks various styles for improved look and usability
+* Improvements to language support

 #### 1.0.5 (09/04/2013)
 * Remove min-height limit on content area
 * Added full Genericons directory with copyright/license declaration